conradakunga/Blog/_posts/2025-04-17-designing-building-packaging-a-scalable-testable-net-open-source-component-part-1-introduction.md

 - Continuous Integration
 - Logging

-As usual, I will **assume no prior knowledge** (other than basic programming experience - how to write a class, and how to compile your code.)
+As usual, I will **assume no prior knowledge** (besides basic programming experience - how to write a class and compile your code).

 **This should be fun!**

 ### TLDR

-**I am going to publicly build a very simple open source component to manage uploaded files.**
+**I am going to publicly build a very simple open-source component to manage uploaded files.**

 Happy hacking!